partnerhero/Programming-101/Module_9/npm.md

 NPM comes with new versions of Node, and allows developers to easily install and manage 3rd party packages- which can be utilities or entire web frameworks.

+##### How does it work

-NPM works with a local file, called a `package.json`.
+NPM uses a local file, called a `package.json`.
 This file is just a manifesto that includes the dependencies and version a certain project requires.

 While NPM is useful for a number of different things, like publishing you own packages or sharing custom packages with other collaborators, today we'll only cover two commands: